Get in touch - 0800 1357420

 Celia explains: “I had been living in America for a number of years and saw that people there tend to plan more for when they get older than over here.
 My parents were thinking of downsizing but none of the properties they had looked at suited them.
 Time went by and my mother had a stroke.
 I became concerned that my parents staying in their home was starting to impact their quality of life.”

 Celia returned to the UK from LA and set to help her parents find a new home in which they could enjoy their retirement more comfortably.

-The sale of the couple’s former home took longer than expected, so Celia took John and Glenda to visit often during the wait to get familiar with the site and get used to their future home.
+The sale of the couple’s former home took longer than expected, so Celia took John and Glenda to visit Wadswick Green often during the wait to get familiar with the village and get used to their future home.

 “I took them to see the village quite a few times when we were waiting for the sale to complete,” she explains.
 “That way they still felt very invested with the move and they could meet the staff, get familiar with the site and meet residents… Mum was very keen on moving!”

 John and Glenda moved into their new home in 2019.

 Celia explains: “The idea was that I would stay with them to help them move and settle into their new home.
 I came with them to Wadswick Green and had actually just found a place for myself when the Covid-19 crisis hit.
 I’m having to stay put for the time being, so now I am self-isolating with them.
 It’s been really good at Wadswick Green, the staff have been wonderful.”

 To help them prepare their move, Wadswick Green offered the couple a number of complimentary hours of their assisted moving services.
 As part of this, a dedicated move planner had a talk with them and advised them on how to proceed.
 The rest of the move was handled by Celia.